SHIFT Festival at the Kennedy Center

 Your Boulder Phil encores nature-themed favorites from recent seasons along with a world premiere by “composer-adventurer” Stephen Lias inspired by our own Rocky Mountain National Park and choreographed to nature photography from the park.
 Midkiff’s mandolin concerto evokes the Appalachians with hues of bluegrass and Americana.
 Prairie dogs star in the cinematic Ghosts of the Grasslands, and Copland’s iconic Appalachian Spring is brought to life in unforgettable fashion by Frequent Flyers Aerial Dance.

-Composer/mandolinist Jeff Midkiff and the Boulder Phil bring down the (packed!) house, March 28, 2017, at the Kennedy Center
+Composer/mandolinist Jeff Midkiff and the Boulder Phil bring down the (packed!) house at the Kennedy Center with his "Monroe's Hornpipe" encore

 Boulder Phil musicians perform during the National Cherry Blossom Festival on March 29, 2017